ojarva/python-ledcontroller/README.rst

 - As the gateway seems to be rather unreliable, all commands are sent multiple times (three by default).
 If you want to change this, use "LedController(ip, repeat_commands=n)" to create new lightcontroller object.
 - If for some reason you need to change gateway port, use keyword port= to change it.
 - Run testsuite with "python setup.py test".
 Tests only run the code without checking whether proper commands were sent.
+- RGBW/white bulb commands differ a bit.
+Obviously, it is not possible to change color for white bulbs.
+For white bulbs, there is no absolute brightness settings.
+Similarly, only white bulbs allow adjusting color temperature (with .cooler and .warmer).
+There is 10 steps for white bulb brightness and color temperature.